How Long After Identity Verification To Get Tax Refund (And Why)?

 If you open a new bank account with the same name as an existing tax filing, the IRS will release your refund immediately.

 This is done to prevent someone from taking their refund and then claiming they never received it when taxes are filed next year.
-This process usually takes about three weeks but can take up to six months if fraud has occurred on a previous account.
+This process takes about three weeks but can take up to six months if fraud has occurred on a previous account.

 Why does establishment verification take so long?
 Because of a lack of incentive, checking your ID was just not worth the time because there were no penalties to enforce it.